CHL-work/NISC/README.md

 The `test_bingo_simulation.py` file contains unit tests for the `play()` and `check_winner()` functions to ensure they work correctly.

-Sure, here's a simple README.md for your project:

 ---

 ## Count Occurrences